headsvk/defaults/README.md

 The created instance of `Baz` is **not a mock** thus data class functions such as `equals`, `toString` and `copy` work as expected.

+### Limitations
+Registering defaults for generic classes is not supported but all kotlin collections default to empty.